-Many people, especially those not involved in software projects, tend to think that the Product Owner and the Project Manager are the same person.
+Many people, especially those not involved in software projects, tend to think that both the Product Owner and the Project Manager are the same person.
 They couldn’t be more wrong.

 First, let’s get this straight once and for all: the Product Owner is not the Project Manager.
 What’s more, they play entirely different roles in software development projects.
 But what exactly do they do on a daily basis?
 What are their primary responsibilities?
 To what extent can they influence a project, and how does their work shape the end product?

 Today, we come with answers to these pressing questions.
 Read on to learn all you need to know about the roles and responsibilities of Project Managers and Product Owners in software development projects.

 Project Management Institute briefly but to the point defines who Project Managers (PMs) are and what role they play: